justynjen/Mind-Body--Keto/recipes/_posts/2017-07-20-grilled-cheese-and-tomato--keto-style.md

 &nbsp;

-1. Warm a small nonstick skillet over medium-high heat.<br>2.
-Sprinkle about ½ cup pre-shredded cheese in an even layer around the pan.
-I used mozzarella, but cheddar would undoubtedly be DELISH!<br>3.
-Let it melt.
-It will be about 30 seconds before it is mostly melted and the underside starts to turn golden brown at the edges.<br>4.
-Place tomatoes on ½ to ¾ of the area.<br>5.
-In about 15 seconds, gently loosen the edges of the cheese from the pan with a silicone spatula.
-Metal spatulas will scratch your nonstick pans.<br>6.
-Fold the non-cheese side over the tomato side and turn off flame. ⠀<br>7.
-After 15 more seconds melting together, transfer to a cutting board and cool for 20 seconds or so, so that it firms up a little bit.<br>8.
-Cut & serve and enjoy!
+1. Warm a small nonstick skillet over medium-high heat.
+2. Sprinkle about ½ cup pre-shredded cheese in an even layer around the pan.
+I used mozzarella, but cheddar would undoubtedly be DELISH!
+3. Let it melt.
+It will be about 30 seconds before it is mostly melted and the underside starts to turn golden brown at the edges.
+4. Place tomatoes on ½ to ¾ of the area.
+5. In about 15 seconds, gently loosen the edges of the cheese from the pan with a silicone spatula.
+Metal spatulas will scratch your nonstick pans.
+6. Fold the non-cheese side over the tomato side and turn off flame. ⠀
+7. After 15 more seconds melting together, transfer to a cutting board and cool for 20 seconds or so, so that it firms up a little bit.
+8. Cut & serve and enjoy!
 SO GOOD!

-&nbsp;